sumaya257/consultancy-service-client/README.md

 # <span style="color: #4CAF50;">Guideline Grove</span> <i class="fas fa-leaf"></i>
+---

+# 🏡 **Welcome to GuidelineGrove!**
+Guideline Grove is a dynamic and responsive consultation platform designed to provide a seamless user experience.
+It features secure user authentication with JWT, interactive UI components, and real-time updates.
+The platform utilizes React for the frontend and Node.js for the backend, offering functionalities like dynamic routing, category-specific features, and efficient data management with MongoDB.
+The website is designed to be mobile-friendly and scalable, ensuring accessibility across various devices.

+---

 ## 🚀 <span style="color: #2196F3;">Live Site URL</span> <i class="fas fa-link"></i>
 🔗 [Visit the Website](https://consultation-service-27d2a.web.app/)